Neo-Babylonian Empire: Later history

+Nabonidus left Babylonia to campaign in the Levant, unaccountably settling for ten years in the conquered city of Tayma in northern Arabia, while the crown prince Belshazzar was left to govern Babylonia.
+Returning c.
+543 BC, Nabonidus reorganized his court and removed some of its powerful members.

 Fall of Babylon

-In 549 BC Cyrus the Great, the Achaemenid king of Persia, revolted against his suzerain Astyages, king of Media, at Ecbatana.
-Astyages' army betrayed him and Cyrus established himself as ruler of all the Iranic peoples, as well as the pre-Iranian Elamites and Gutians, ending the Median Empire and establishing the Achaemenid Empire.
+In 549 BC Cyrus the Great, the Achaemenid king of Persia, revolted against the Median king Astyages at Ecbatana.
+Astyages' army betrayed him and Cyrus established himself as ruler of all the Iranian peoples, as well as the Elamites and Gutians, ending the Median Empire and establishing the Achaemenid Empire.
 Ten years after his victory against the Medes, Cyrus invaded Babylon.
-Nabonidus sent Belshazzar to head off the huge Persian army, but the Babylonian forces were overwhelmed at the Battle of Opis.
+Nabonidus sent Belshazzar to meet the Persian army, but the Babylonian forces were defeated at the Battle of Opis.
 On 12 October, after Cyrus's engineers diverted the waters of the Euphrates, the soldiers of Cyrus entered Babylon without the need for battle.
 Nabonidus surrendered and was deported.
 Gutian guards were placed at the gates of the great temple of Marduk, where services continued without interruption.

-Cyrus claimed to be the legitimate successor of the ancient Babylonian kings and the avenger of Marduk, who Cyrus claimed to be wrathful at Nabonidus's supposed impiety.
-Cyrus's conquest was welcomed by the Babylonian populace, though whether it was because he was genuinely seen as a liberator or out of fear is unknown.
-Cyrus's invasion of Babylonia may have been helped along by the presence of foreign exiles such as the Jews.
-Accordingly, one of his first acts was to allow these exiles to return to their homelands, carrying with them the images of their gods and their sacred vessels.
-The permission to do so was explicitly written in a proclamation, today called the Cyrus Cylinder, wherein Cyrus also justified his conquest of Babylonia as the will of Marduk.
+Cyrus claimed to be the legitimate successor of the ancient Babylonian kings and the avenger of Marduk over Nabonidus's supposed impiety.
+Cyrus's conquest was welcomed by the Babylonian populace, whether as a genuine liberator or an undeniable conqueror.
+Cyrus's invasion of Babylonia may have been helped by foreign exiles such as the Jews.
+Accordingly, one of his first acts was to allow these exiles to return to their homelands, carrying their sacred images and vessels.
+This was explicitly granted in a proclamation, the Cyrus Cylinder, in which Cyrus also justifies his conquests as the will of Marduk.
+Babylon never again attained the status of an independent state.